lucid-kv/documentation/docs/api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you store a new data with a specific key.
+This endpoint allows you store data at a specific key.
+If the key is not used yet, it will be created.
 {% endapi-method-description %}

 {% api-method-spec %}